At The Treatment Rooms, we are aware that hair loss in women can severely affect confidence and self-image.

 - Predominant thinning at the front of the scalp

 - Thinning at the front as above but also with frontal hairline recession

 Depending on the cause, female hair loss can be either temporary or permanent.
-We therefore advise that you see us at The Treatment Rooms without delay.
-That way we can fully explore your hair loss and how it is effecting you.
+We, therefore, advise that you see us at The Treatment Rooms without delay.
+That way we can fully explore your hair loss and how it is affecting you.

 As part of our thorough assessment we will investigate possible causes for your hair loss, advising on lifestyle changes and treatments which may help reverse or reduce hair loss.

 Are there any other causes for female hair loss?